Feroke: Feroke Municipality Election 2020

-Election Results
+Election results

 Industry

 Feroke is the cradle of the tile industry in Kerala.
 The rapid rivers from the Western Ghats after passing through forests carry the clay which is the raw-material for tiles, pottery and ceramic wares.
 There are more than a dozen tile factories in Feroke.
-Feroke is also well known for its wood and Timber industries.
+Feroke is also well known for its wood and timber industries.

 Cheruvannur and Feroke are predominant industrial areas of Kozhikode.
-A number of tile factories, match factories, Timber industries, Automobile dealerships, Footwear industries, steel factories, etc. are located here, providing employment to thousands of workers.
-The Steel Complex is also located here.
+A number of tile factories, match factories, timber industries, automobile dealerships, footwear industries, and steel factories are located in Feroke, providing employment to thousands of workers.

 Farook College

 Farook College is the biggest educational organization of Feroke area.
 The college was started in 1948 and enjoys autonomous status from 2015.
 It is the largest residential post-graduate institution affiliated with the University of Calicut.

 The college is located on a hillock originally called 'Irumooli Paramba' 5 km from Feroke Railway Station and 16 km from the city of Calicut and at a distance of 16 km from the Calicut Airport.
 The entire campus comprising the college, its hostels, the staff quarters and its sister concerns covers an area of 70 acres.
 The entire village is popularly called 'Farook College' and has a post office called Farook College.